Statistics Definitions > ANOVA

 - There must be one independent variable and one dependent variable.

-- The dependent variable must be continuous, on an interval scale or a ratio scale.
+- The dependent variable must be a continuous variable, on an interval scale or a ratio scale.

 - The independent variable must be categorical, either on the nominal scale or ordinal scale.